TomerAzuz/Dijkstra-vEBT/README.md

 # Dijkstra-vEBT
-An Optimized Variant of Dijkstra's algorithm using van Emde Boas Tree
-# Dijkstra-vEBT
 An optimized variant of Dijkstra's algorithm using van Emde Boas Tree

 # Java Implementation of Dijkstra's Algorithm with Different Priority Queues